+Completing the withdrawal process for all periods of enrollment is the responsibility of the student.
+Requests for withdrawal must be made in writing using the colleges accepted drop methods.
+Students may complete an official drop form in person in the Student Services area of the college, or they may use the on-line WEB version of the drop form.
+Midland College reserves the right to decline approval of a drop request for any reason it deems appropriate.
+Such reasons may include, but are not limited to the following: submitting incomplete information on the request, no current contact information for the student, any questions concerning the authenticity of the document, disciplinary actions, outstanding debts, etc.
-- In the event that a student is not dropped from the class for non-attendance and to avoid receiving a grade of "F", it is the responsibility of the student to complete a withdrawal form provided by the counselors in the Student Services Office. - Withdrawals also can be handled by mail.
-Students who receive "Warning" letters may complete the drop request portion of the letter and return it to the Office of Student Services.
-In such cases where the student has moved unexpectedly, a letter stating the desire to withdraw will be accepted.
-Withdrawals may not be made by telephone.

-- Students who withdrew and have outstanding debts to the Library, Financial Aid Office, Business Office, etc. will not be given clearance to re-enroll until these debts are paid. - 4.
-The last day for withdrawal will be the 12th week of a long semester and the 4th week of a summer term. - 5.
-In such cases where the student contracts for an Incomplete "I" rather than a "W", he/she must make up the work within the specified period of time on the contract or the grade will automatically become an "F".
+- In the event that a student is not dropped from the class for non-attendance and to avoid receiving a grade of "F", it is the responsibility of the student to complete a withdrawal form.
+The form is available in Student Services in the counseling area or on the Midland College WEB page at www.midland.edu. - 2.
+Withdrawals can also be handled by using the PDF form provided on the Midland College WEB page, or by providing all the required information by mail.
+Students who receive "Warning" letters may complete the drop request portion of the drop letter and return it to Student Services.
+In such cases where the student has moved unexpectedly, a letter stating the desire to withdraw may be accepted. - Students who withdraw and have outstanding debts in any area of the college such as the Library, Financial Aid Office, Business Office, etc. will not be given clearance to re-enroll until these debts are paid. - 4.
+The last day for withdraw for each registration period is stated in the current general catalog.
+It will be the 12th week of a long semester, the 4th week of a summer term and the 9th class day of the Winter or Spring Interim sessions.
+WEB submitted withdrawal requests must be made on or prior to the dates listed in the current general catalog for the term or session. - 5.
+In such cases where the student contracts for an Incomplete "I" rather than a withdrawal "W" he/she must make up the work within the specified period of time on the contract or the grade will be recorded as an "F".

-Incomplete Grade.
+Incomplete Grade:

 A student who does satisfactory work in a course but does not finish due to extenuating circumstances, e.g. major illness, family tragedy, etc., may be eligible to receive an Incomplete ("I").
 An "I" grade is given after the student has had a conference with the instructor and an Incomplete Contract has been completed and signed.
 The contract states the conditions that must be fulfilled and the time permitted for the work to be completed which must be no later than the end of the next regular semester.
 After the work is completed or the time expired, a final grade will be assigned.
-At this time, the instructor must submit a final grade.
-If a final grade is not submitted, a grade of F will be assigned.
+At this time, the instructor must submit a final grade is not submitted, a grade of F will be assigned.